Last Updated on

 1) You might be in a commercial airline that crash lands in the middle of a desert with hundreds of people on board and minimal food and water and no communications.

-2) You might have to evacuate a region of the country that has been struck by a catastrophic disaster -- including nuclear strikes on Western cities (U.S., Australia, etc.).
+2) You might have to evacuate a region of the country that has been struck by a catastrophic disaster, a disaster so massive that it knocks out infrastructure, highways and bridges, as well as electricity and now your only way out is following designated evacuation routes on foot.

 Though some sheiks are known for wearing white, the reality is that black robes make for the best clothing for traveling through a hot desert.
 Case in point: The Bedouin, a tribe of Arabic desert nomads, wear black.